plone/training/features.rst

 .. only:: presentation

-    Plone listens on port 8080.
+    By default Plone listens on port 8080.
 Look at http://localhost:8080

     No Plone yet!
-Create a Plone site.
+Create a new Plone site.

     Use :samp:`Plone` (the default) as the site id.